Using Credit Cards Overseas

 - Some offer cashback or air miles

 Overseas or holiday credit cards either charge low currency loading fees every time you use your card or none at all.
-This could save you a few pounds every single time you use your card.
-It’s also worth noting that the exchange rate you’re charged is the one accessed by your credit card provider.
+A loading fee is a fee charged when a card makes a conversion to foreign currency.
+The lower it is, the more you could save every time you use your card.
+It’s also worth noting that the exchange rate you’re charged is the one accessed by your credit card provider,

-These rates tend to be lower than those applied to debit cards and can often be significantly cheaper than changing cash at your local exchange bureau.
-Double saves all round.
+These fees tend to be lower than those applied to debit cards and can often be significantly cheaper than changing cash at your local exchange bureau.
 There are a few select cards that don’t charge for making withdrawals when you’re abroad either, though they will still charge interest from the point of withdrawal.

 The best way to make sure you don’t overpay for the privilege of using your plastic while you travel is to clear your balance in full every month.
 This way you won’t pay interest, unless you’ve made withdrawals at a different interest rate.
 If you’ve got an introductory interest-free period on purchases, you’ll enjoy a little longer to clear your holiday spending.